-Met Police Ordered to Hold Misconduct Hearing for Firearms Officer Acquitted in Chris Kaba Case – UKNIP
+Met Police to Hold Gross Misconduct Hearing for Officer Acquitted in Chris Kaba Shooting

-The Metropolitan Police Service has confirmed it will hold a gross misconduct hearing for the firearms officer known as NX121, following a direction from the Independent Office for Police Conduct (IOPC).
-NX121 was previously acquitted of the murder of Chris Kaba in October 2024.
+The Metropolitan Police confirmed a gross misconduct hearing for the firearms officer known only as NX121, who was previously cleared of murdering Chris Kaba in October 2024.

-Chris Kaba, 24, was fatally shot by the officer in Streatham, south London, in September 2022.
-His death sparked widespread public concern and protests, highlighting issues around policing and the use of force, particularly involving unarmed Black men.
+Kaba, 24, was shot dead in Streatham, south London, in September 2022.
+His tragic death sparked national protests and intense debate over policing and the use of force, especially involving unarmed Black men.

-To ensure impartiality, a senior officer from an external police force will be appointed to chair the hearing.
-A date is expected to be announced in due course.
-The Met emphasised it would not comment further until the proceedings conclude to avoid compromising the officer’s right to a fair hearing.
+To maintain fairness, a senior officer from another police force will chair the hearing.
+The Met said a date will be announced soon but will not comment further to protect the officer’s right to a fair hearing.

-NX121 shot Mr Kaba as he sat in a vehicle linked to a prior firearms offence.
-During the trial, jurors accepted that the officer believed his colleagues were in imminent danger.
-The decision to proceed with a misconduct hearing follows months of review and public interest in the outcome.
+NX121 shot Chris Kaba while he was in a vehicle connected to a previous firearms offence.
+During the trial, jurors accepted the officer genuinely believed fellow officers were in immediate danger.

-The Met has urged the public to refrain from speculation as the hearing process unfolds.
-Updates will be provided after the hearing concludes.
+The Met has appealed to the public to avoid speculation as the hearing process continues.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.